paigem33/SBKC/README.md

 # Silver Bay Kennel Club website

-A group project from the Front End Web Development program at the San Diego Continuing Education Department.

 ## Goals and Requirements

 * Find an out of date website and bring it up to date